datatrail-jhu/00_intro/manuscript/02_google_acount.md

 ![](images/02_google_account/02_cdsintro_google_account-03.png)

-If you already have a Google account with an appropriate username that you would like to use throughout this course, please skip the next section and move to the "Log off Guest Chromebook" section.
+If you already have a Google account with an appropriate username that you would like to use throughout this course, you can skip the next section and move to the "Log off Guest Chromebook" section.
+However, it's probably best to create a new account dedicated to all your Data Science accounts, many of which you will set up in the next lesson.

 ### Getting a Google Login